First Triathlon – No Sweat

 Transition:

-This is where you swap disciplines, from swim to bike and then from bike to run.
-At Montrose the transition area is a playground between the Sports Centre and Montrose Academy.
-At Forfar, the transition area is at the Taylor Street side of the Campus building.
-It will be set up with bike racking and this is where you will rack your bike and store the clothes and other stuff you will need for the different sections of the event.
+This is where you swap disciplines – from swim to bike and then from bike to run.
+At Montrose the transition area is in the playground between the Sports Centre and Montrose Academy.
+At Forfar, the transition area is on the Taylor Street side of the Campus building.

-So now you’ve got all your equipment set up let’s go through the individual disciplines in the order you’ll do them on the day.
+Now that you’ve got your equipment set up, let’s go through each discipline in the order you’ll complete them on race day.

 The Swim: